 In the US, natural gas is now the biggest source of electricity generation, according to the US Energy Information Administration, having overtaken coal in recent years simply because gas is so abundant and cheap due to the shale revolution.
 The more efficient gas turbines become, the harder it will be for coal to compete.

 In Asia, nations hungry for power are investing in the latest high-efficiency gas turbines to bring electricity to the hundreds of millions of people in the region who still lack it.
-Bangladesh and Pakistan are among the nations ordering high-efficiency H-Class gas turbines, according to GE Power.
+Bangladesh and Pakistan are among the nations ordering high-efficiency H-Class gas turbines, according to GE Vernova.

 In China, a determined drive to reduce air pollution has caused gas demand to skyrocket—so much so that an expected global LNG glut has not materialized.
 In its thirteenth five-year plan for electricity development, China aims to have 110 GW of gas-fired electricity generation up and running by 2020.

 It has been widely reported that gas turbine orders in recent years have been well below the manufacturing capacity of the main producers.
-But gas turbine orders will sustain into the future, balancing grids as an increasing percentage of renewable energy sources are added, said GE Power's Truitt.
+But gas turbine orders will sustain into the future, balancing grids as an increasing percentage of renewable energy sources are added, said GE Vernova's Truitt.

 Opposing forces are at work: On the one hand, a trend toward decentralization of electricity generation; on the other, forecasts of greater electrification of the global energy economy as decarbonization extends beyond electricity generation and into heating and transport.